PowerDNS-Admin/pda-next/docs/wiki/configuration/README.md

 Default: ''

 The username to use for the database connection.
 This setting is only used if `PDA_DB_URL` is not set.

+See https://docs.djangoproject.com/en/3.1/ref/settings/#databases for more information.

+> PDA_DEBUG | type = bool

+Default: False

+Determines whether the application should run in debug mode.
+If this is set to True, the application will display detailed error pages when an exception occurs.

+See https://docs.djangoproject.com/en/3.1/ref/settings/#debug for more information.

+> PDA_DEV_SERVER_ADDRESS | type = string

+Default: '0.0.0.0'

+The address that the development server should listen on.

+> PDA_DEV_SERVER_PORT | type = int

+Default: 8080

+The port that the development server should listen on.

 ### Runtime Configuration